 With a creative community of juried members spanning over nine states, the Southern Highland Craft Guild fosters opportunities for makers to build, market, and maintain their creative livelihood through continuing education, retail outlets, and mentorship.
 We are invested in helping members achieve their goals and providing them with the resources to refine and sell their craft.
+The Southern Highland Craft Guild is headquartered at the Folk Art Center in Asheville, NC on the Blue Ridge Parkway..

 We educate the region and arts community on the importance of craft and its ability to impact the local creative economy.
 Through our retail locations, demonstrations, craft fairs, and special events, we promote the purpose and appreciation of our makers and their craft.